maoshenl/StarSampler/README.md

 # StarSampler

-StarSampler is a Python framework that generates random samples from any user-defined distribution function(DF) that specifies the probability density of stellar coordinates within six-dimensional phase space.
+StarSampler is a Python module that generates random samples from any user-defined distribution function(DF) that specifies the probability density of stellar coordinates within six-dimensional phase space.
 Two sampling methods are available, the *rejection sampling* and the *importance sampling*.
 See the [paper](https://arxiv.org/) for more details.

 ### Specify Density Function and Input parameters